jmussman/react-data-validator/README.md

 The module provides a very simple Validator component that may be rendered as a child of any other component.
 Validators validate data, not other elements, and may display a message and execute a callback if validation fails.

+**Warning: How the notify function is used changed in version 2 of this module.**

 ### List of features

 * May be used to validate any data, regardless of the source